danielxcastle/Gaming-Connection-App/README.md

 # GameCon(Gamer Connections)

 Where gamers can find other gamers based on gamertags!(xbox, playstation, discord, etc...)
+---
 To start the backend run:
 ---
 pipenv run start
+---
+Grab that api link and put it under "BACKEND_URL" in the .env file
 ---
 in the terminal. set the 3001 port to public.
 Then, start the front end with: